lardemua/atom_documentation/docs/procedures.md

 ##### Advanced usage - two stage calibration for robotic systems with an anchored sensor

-When one sensor is set to be acnhored in the calibration/config.yml file, i.e. this [file](https://github.com/lardemua/atlascar2/blob/6850dfe2209e3f5e9c7a3ca66a2b98054ebed256/atlascar2_calibration/calibration/config.yml#L99) for the AtlaCar2, we recommend a two stage procedure to achieve a more accurate calibration:
+When one sensor is set to be anchored in the calibration/config.yml file, i.e. this [file](https://github.com/lardemua/atlascar2/blob/6850dfe2209e3f5e9c7a3ca66a2b98054ebed256/atlascar2_calibration/calibration/config.yml#L99) for the AtlaCar2, we recommend a two stage procedure to achieve a more accurate calibration:

 First, run a calibration using parameter **--only_anchored_sensor** (**-oas**) which will exclude from the optimization all sensors which are not the anchored one.
 This optimization will position the patterns correctly w.r.t. the anchored sensor.
 For example: